7span/dashing-kit/in-app-purchase-doc/docs/about-in-app-purchase/paywall-best-practices.md

 - Provide trial transparency.
 - Offer a money-back guarantee that makes user feel safe while spending.
 - Adjust paywall placement,for example, interrupting the user flow to show paywalls is bad practice.
+- Avoid dark patterns or designs as these can lead to negative user feedback, higher refund requests, or even compliance issues.

+:::tip Other references
-For more tips refer this [blog](https://qonversion.io/blog/paywall-design-uiux-examples/).
+- For more tips refer this [blog](https://qonversion.io/blog/paywall-design-uiux-examples/).

-:::tip Pre-built paywall solutions
+- For paywall and in-app purchase instructions for **Apple** platform read official [Guidelines](https://developer.apple.com/design/human-interface-guidelines/in-app-purchase).

-- You can use paywalls by [RevenueCat](https://www.revenuecat.com/feature/paywalls/) or [Qonversion](https://qonversion.io/paywall-gallery?) like resources for no-code paywalls.
+- You can refer paywalls designs from [RevenueCat](https://www.revenuecat.com/feature/paywalls/), [Qonversion](https://qonversion.io/paywall-gallery?) or popular application such as ChatGPT, Spotify, Hotstar  for no-code paywalls.
 :::